Suited

 "Suited" is a single by South African singer-songwriter Shekhinah.
-It was released on July 14, 2017 by SME South Africa, as the first single from her debut studio album, Rose Gold.
+It was released on 14 July 2017 by Columbia Records and SME Africa as the first single from her debut studio album Rose Gold (2017).
 The song was produced by Luke Goliath with assistance from DJ Maphorisa and Shekhinah.

-It was certified diamond by the Recording Industry of South Africa (RiSA).
+It was certified Diamond in South Africa by the Recording Industry of South Africa (RiSA).

 Recording and background

-"Suited" was produced by Luke Goliath, a record producer from Port Elizabeth who got the opportunity to work with Shekhinah after he put together a beat and gave former Idols South Africa contestant Loyiso Gijana a listen who then who put Goliath in contact with Shekhinah.
+"Suited" was produced by Lwandle Mchunu and Naledi Maphumulo, a record producer from Port Elizabeth who got the opportunity to work with Shekhinah after he put together a beat and gave former Idols South Africa contestant Loyiso Gijana a listen who then who put Goliath in contact with Shekhinah.
 After recording the vocals for the song, Shekhinah was contacted by South African record producer and disc jockey DJ Maphorisa, who added his touch to the song.
 Shekhinah describes the song as lighthearted with a vibe and many emotions and felt Suited is the most relatable song on her album which is a far cry from the songs that she has dropped in the past, which were mainly about relationships that went bad.